JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/03-Free/03-From-Free-to-Run/02-From-Coproduct-to-VariantF/Readme.md

 - has two core methods:
     - `inj` (inject): puts a value into a `Variant`
     - `prj` (project): extracts a value from a `Variant` if it exists
-- requires the use of `Symbol` and `SProxy` to specify which field within the row is being used
+- requires the use of `Symbol` and `Proxy` to specify which field within the row is being used

 `VariantF` adds the additional requirement of using a proxy called `FProxy` to wrap a type-level higher-kinded type:
 ```haskell